The constitutional crisis triggered by Spain’s highest court a week before New Year’s has ended with a whimper.

 At stake were reforms of the Constitutional Court itself.
-Sánchez’ left-wing coalition had proposed to lower the threshold needed to appoint justices from three-fifths to a simple majority in order to overcome a blockade by the conservative People’s Party.
+Sánchez’ left-wing coalition had proposed to lower the threshold needed to appoint justices from three-fifths to a simple majority in order to override a veto by the conservative People’s Party.

 A majority in Congress, the Spanish lower house, approved the reforms.
 The People’s Party then asked the court to stop a debate in the Senate, arguing the changes were improperly introduced: as an amendment to penal reforms rather than a separate law.
 The six justices appointed by the People’s Party, including two whose terms had expired and who refused to recuse themselves, agreed this technicality warranted an historic breach of the separation of powers.
 The five appointed by Sánchez’ Socialist Workers’ Party sided with the government.

 It was a new low in the politicization of the Spanish judiciary.
-Since Sánchez became prime minister in 2018, a minority of conservative lawmakers vetoed every judicial appointment they could.
-Their hope was to overturn the social democrat’s liberalizations, including the legalization of euthanasia and recognition of transgenders, and prevent the Constitutional Court changing hands before the election in December.
+After Sánchez became prime minister in 2018, a minority of conservative lawmakers blocked every judicial appointment they could.
+Their hope was to overturn the social democrat’s liberalizations, including the legalization of euthanasia and recognition of transgenders, and prevent the Constitutional Court from changing hands before the election in December.

 Conservatives finally relented, and agreed to confirm three progressive judges, in order to avoid a permanent lowering of the required majority.
 That means Sánchez’ other reforms are probably safe.

 Two of the twelve Constitutional Court justices are appointed by the General Council of the Judiciary, the same chamber that appoints all lower-level judges.
 The council had been deadlocked between ten conservative and eight progressive members.